 - Membership.
 The P&N Bank Term Deposits, and any other banking solution, are only available to current members.
 You can apply for membership online.
 The fee for your share in the mutual bank is $10, which will be deducted from your transaction or savings account after activation.

 - Two options available: Money Maker and Regular Income

 - Flexible options

 How do I apply for the Police and Nurses Term Deposit?

 Whether you are an existing P&N Bank member or looking to become one, you will have to apply for the term deposits either in person or over the phone.
-You can make an appointment by clicking “Go to Site” and filling out an enquiry form.
+You can make an appointment by visiting the P&N Bank website and filling out an enquiry form.
 You should note that the following eligibility requirements will have to be met first before your application is accepted:

 - Minimum age.
 Term deposit account holders are required to be at least 18 years of age.